olle/talk-query-response/README.md

 #### `Response`

-A message or notification that is published as a response to a, previously, published Query.
+A message or notification that is published as a response to a previously published Query.
 The Response SHOULD NOT be sent without a distinct Query being seen (use normal event notifications for that instead).
 The Response is not strictly bound to the time frame of the Query.
 Nevertheless, it is not